wavemotion-dave/StellaDS/README.md

 * Most popular bankswitching is supported up to 512K of ROM and 32K of RAM (similar to the Harmony Encore specifications).
 * Wide range of controllers including joystick, paddles, driving controller, booster grip, keypad, Genesis 2-button and more.
 * Savekey Support with backing 32K EEPROM.
-* FA2 and Cherity supported with backing EEPROM support.
 * DPC+ Arm-Assisted games supported!
 (DSi or above needed for full speed).
 * CDF/CDFJ/CDFJ+ Arm-Assisted games supported!
 (DSi or above needed for full speed).
+* FA2 and Cherity supported with backing EEPROM support.
 * High score support with up to 10 scores for each game.
 * Manuals included for more than 100 of the common games.
 * Keypad overlay for Star Raiders.
-* Frame Blending to help smooth out flicker.
+* Frame Blending to help smooth out flicker and make the games shine.

 Copyright :
 -----------------------
-StellaDS Phoenix-Edition is Copyright (c) 2020-2023 Dave Bernazzani (wavemotion-dave)
+StellaDS Phoenix-Edition is Copyright (c) 2020-2024 Dave Bernazzani (wavemotion-dave)

 As long as there is no commercial use (i.e. no profit is made), copying and distribution of this emulator, its source code and associated readme files, with or without modification, are permitted in any medium without royalty provided this copyright notice is used and wavemotion-dave (Phoenix-Edition), Alekmaul (original port) and the Stella Team are thanked profusely.

+Most of this code is based on the Stella project - please see their github page for details on the original codebase: https://github.com/stella-emu/stella

 The StellaDS emulator is offered as-is, without any warranty.